Hebrews 10 – Holding Fast with a Perfect Sacrifice

 d.
 Having a High Priest over the house of God: We have a High Priest who presides over the heavenly courts to make certain the believer has total access.

-e.
-Let us draw near: With the perfect cleansing available to us, cleansing both the inner man (hearts sprinkled) and the outer man (bodies washed) we can draw near to God in a way never available to someone under the Old Covenant.
+a.
+Let us draw near: With the perfect cleansing available to us, described in terms of promises of the New Covenant in the Hebrew Scriptures (hearts sprinkled) and the Christian practice of baptism (bodies washed), we can draw near to God in a way never available to someone under the Old Covenant.
 The work of Jesus makes us able to draw near in a full assurance of faith.

 i.
 The encouragement to draw near wouldn’t be given unless it was necessary.
 These discouraged Christians had a problem in drawing near.
 This was their real problem: they lost their intimate relationship with Jesus, and nothing else is going right.

 ii.
-Perhaps they thought they had many problems: persecution, difficult relationships, hard times with culture or economy.
-But the real problem was that their relationship with God wasn’t on track.
-They didn’t draw near to God on the basis of what Jesus did on the cross, through the empty tomb, and in heaven..
+They may have thought that they had many, many problems – persecution, difficult relationships, hard times with culture or economy.
+But the real problem was their relationship with God wasn’t on track.
+They didn’t draw near to God on the basis of what Jesus had done.

 iii.
 When we are in tough times, we should remember that many people have gone through worse times and have had a better attitude, and more joy, than you do now.
 What is the difference?
 They knew how to draw near.

 iv.
-Just as importantly, the original readers of this letter are reminded that they will never regain that intimacy coming through the institutions of the Old Covenant.
+Just as importantly, the original readers of this letter are reminded that they will never regain that close relationship with God coming through the institutions of the Old Covenant.

 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.